ros-gbp/opencv2-release/modules/contrib/doc/facerec/facerec_api.rst

 * **Loading/Saving** the model state from/to a given XML or YAML.

+.. note:: When using the FaceRecognizer interface in combination with Python, please stick to Python 2.
+Some underlying scripts like create_csv will not work in other versions, like Python 3.

 Setting the Thresholds
 +++++++++++++++++++++++

 Sometimes you run into the situation, when you want to apply a threshold on the prediction.
-A common scenario in face recognition is to tell, wether a face belongs to the training dataset or if it is unknown.
+A common scenario in face recognition is to tell, whether a face belongs to the training dataset or if it is unknown.
 You might wonder, why there's no public API in :ocv:class:`FaceRecognizer` to set the threshold for the prediction, but rest assured: It's supported.
 It just means there's no generic way in an abstract class to provide an interface for setting/getting the thresholds of *every possible* :ocv:class:`FaceRecognizer` algorithm.
 The appropriate place to set the thresholds is in the constructor of the specific :ocv:class:`FaceRecognizer` and since every :ocv:class:`FaceRecognizer` is a :ocv:class:`Algorithm` (see above), you can get/set the thresholds at runtime!

 Here is an example of setting a threshold for the Eigenfaces method, when creating the model: